vishaalmehta1/AdeenAyub/README.md

 * Virginia Commonwealth University (VCU)

+* New York University (NYU)

-* University of Engineering and Technology
+* National University of Sciences and Technology

 #### Master of Electrical Engineering (CGPA: 3.75)